Chris Warner: Rachel McKenna

 Chris and Rachel McKenna (Angela Bloomfield) began a relationship in 2002 which would see the two labelled "Shortland Streets golden couple" and would continue in a "will they, won't they" scenario for more than 10 years.
-Out of all of Chris' love interests, Rachel has been referred to as "the love of his life."
+Out of all of Chris's love interests, Rachel has been referred to as "the love of his life."
 Bloomfield and Galvin established a friendship throughout working together, with Bloomfield stating, "We're like two old people who have known each other forever.
 We're like a pair of slippers.
 We're so comfortable in each other's company."
-Rachel was originally the daughter of Chris' boss, Michael McKenna (Paul Gittins); but throughout the nineties the two characters shared very little scenes together.
-When both characters returned after hiatus' in 2000 and 2001, an onscreen partnership was established between the two.
+Rachel was originally the daughter of Chris's boss, Michael McKenna (Paul Gittins); but throughout the nineties the two characters shared very little scenes together.
+When both characters returned after hiatuses in 2000 and 2001, an onscreen partnership was established between the two.
 Rachel developed a crush on the doctor, but Galvin was unsure of the potential relationship, "Who knows? ....
 If it did happen, it wouldn't matter that we are friends.
 Passion for the cameras is all part of the job, and it's definitely not like the real thing."
-Rachel exposed Chris' fiancée Samara (Jodie Rimmer) as a fraud and at first Chris despised her, but quickly the crush became mutual.
+Rachel exposed Chris's fiancée Samara (Jodie Rimmer) as a fraud and at first Chris despised her, but quickly the crush became mutual.
 When Rachel was kidnapped by the manic Jack (Manu Bennett), Chris saved her and the two started a relationship.
-However, with the birth of Chris' son and Rachel's refusal to be a mother, the relationship started to deteriorate and Rachel turned to the bottle.
+However, with the birth of Chris's son and Rachel's refusal to be a mother, the relationship started to deteriorate and Rachel turned to the bottle.
 As 2002 came to a close, Chris ended his relationship with the out-of-control Rachel.
 He got together with Donna and an extremely drunk Rachel tried to ring him while driving, resulting in a near fatal car crash.
 Rachel fled Ferndale, embarrassed and alone.
 Bloomfield admitted that though the relationship was over, Rachel was still feeling unrequited love.
-In 2006, Galvin called for the return of Rachel as the couple had "unfinished business" and named her as possibly Chris' most suitable match.
+In 2006, Galvin called for the return of Rachel as the couple had "unfinished business" and named her as possibly Chris's most suitable match.
 Rachel returned in 2007 with the same feelings for Chris and the two slept together before she left.
 Rachel returned in 2009 on business reasons, but it was clear to the audience and to the on-screen characters, that her true plan was to win Chris back.